swimmio/swimm-ui/README.md

 This repository contains components for Swimm's information architecture (styles, UI fixtures and other things).
 You can view the component library [here](https://swimmio.github.io/swimm-ui/).

+You can read on the dev workflow [here](.swm/development-workflow.o175v.sw.md).